Time: December 31, 2017 from 11am to 3pm

 http://www.generalmeadesociety.org for more information about the worlds greatest general, George Gordon Meade

 P.S.
 The statue includes the General's devoted horse, Old Baldy, a survivor of many wounds from many civil war battles including Gettysburg.
-He is the only civil war participant around today which you can look eye to eye with.
-Unfortunately, I hear he will not be attending the ceremony because of his current mobility problems.
+He is the only civil war participant around today who you can look eye to eye with.
+Unfortunately, I hear Old Baldy will not be attending the ceremony because of his current mobility problems.

 Old Baldy still resides here in Philadelphia, and is usually seen dutifully welcoming visitors to the GAR Museum in the Frankford section of the city.